SSchoepfer/SSchoepfer.github.io/_posts/2019-06-28-Athletics.md

 - Tue July 16th, BBall @ CSI
   - Good 2 hours of full court 5v5.
 Lots of running.
 I feel way better about finishing my layups this game.
 Rebounding was a battle.
 I went on to seal a game with a offensive board, put-back, and free throw for the win.
 - Wed July 17th, Yoga
-- Sun July 21st, BBall @ PhilUSA.
+- Sun July 21st, BBall @ PhilUSA
+  - Conference 2 Game 2 vs Red.
+W
+- Mon July 22nd, Yoga w/ Mel